 I’m not.

-But because Puebla is so big and not much has been blogged about it and guide books don’t do it justice, the tour is a good thing to do on your first day.
+But because Puebla is so big and there’s not much travel information in the city, this bus tour is a good thing to do on your first day.
 It’ll introduce you to neighborhoods that you never thought of visiting before.

 Unfortunately, there were no English audio guides.
 Only Spanish.